fyrkant/1DV449_mw222rs/assignment2/report.md

 ### Problem 3: Cross site scripting
-You might notice a pattern now, because the third security issue with Labby Message is also the third risk in the OWASP Top Ten list, namely Cross Site Scripting (XSS for short) [1, p.
+You might notice a pattern now, because the third security issue with Labby Message is also the third risk in the OWASP Top Ten list, namely Cross Site Scripting (**XSS** for short) [1, p.
 9].

 A vulnerability to XSS is created when unescaped input is allowed to render on the page, which allows any evil user to enter their own scripts into your page.
-This could severly endanger your users by for example hiding some javascript in a link that looks completely harmless but when clicked on grabs the "document.cookie" to get the session of the logged in user and sends it off to our evil users homepage.
+This could severely endanger your users by for example hiding some javascript in a link that looks completely harmless but when clicked on grabs the "document.cookie" to get the session of the logged in user and sends it off to our evil users homepage.

 Unfortunately this is also a problem in the Labby Message  application.
 An anchor tag can be created with the href attribute given the value "javascript:<EVIL CODE>" to inject evil Javascript into the rendered page.
-This primarily be fixed by validating the input and not allow anything that can be seen as harmful code to be saved, or if it should be allowed to be saved all harmful characters should be escaped and replaced with their HTML representations.
+This can be fixed by validating the input and not allow anything that can be seen as harmful code to be saved - or if it should be allowed to be saved all harmful characters should be escaped and replaced with their HTML representations before being rendered on the page.

 As it is now all input is saved but filtered when rendered on the page so that some bad input is taken away.
 This is obviously not working well enough, because as well as the "javascript:" in the anchor tag’s href attribute it is also possible to add things like the onclick attribute with some javascript like "onclick=window.location="www.evilpage.com"" to fool any user into going to some bad webpage.